opendxl/opendxl-environment/README.md

 ## Overview

-The OpenDXL Environment is a pre-configured environment that supports both development and running of OpenDXL solutions.
+The OpenDXL Environment is a pre-configured environment available as a Docker image that supports the development and running of OpenDXL solutions.

 The OpenDXL Environment Docker image is available at the following location within [Docker Hub](https://hub.docker.com):